UDHAYAKUMAR3638/Healthcare-Appointment-System/Readme.md

 ## Overview

 The Health Care Appointment System is a Spring Boot-based system designed to facilitate doctor-patient appointments.
-It offers a set of RESTful API endpoints for booking and managing appointments, user authentication, doctor and patient details .
+It offers a set of RESTful API endpoints for booking and managing appointments, user authentication, doctor and patient details.

 ## Project Structure